Analysis of Scale-Variant Robust Kernel Optimization for Non-linear Least Squares Problems: Literature Review

 The other group of the robust estimation methods focus on the finding the maximum number of measurements that satisfy a specific inlier condition, which is also called the Maximum Consensus (MC) problem~\cite{chin2017maximum}.
 One of the most well-known methods to solve these kind of problems is called Random Sample Consensus (RANSAC)~\cite{fischler1981random}.
 Numerous variations of this algorithms have been developed~\cite{zuliani2009ransac}, and still remains an important area of research.
 Antonante et al.~\cite{antonante2021outlier} provides in-depth discussion of various robust estimation methods across different disciplines along with their computational limits.
 They develop minimally tuned algorithms that can can tolerate large number of outliers.
 Shi et al.~\cite{shi2021robin} uses invariance relations between measurements to solve MC problems by converting it into a maximal clique problem.
 Loop closures for multi-robot systems has been similarly modelled as a maximal clique problem analysed in~\cite{mangelson2018pairwise}.

-We chose the de-weighting direction because of the effectiveness of robust cost functions for point cloud registration problems shown in several studies \cite{zhou2016fast}\cite{barron2019general} \cite{yang2020graduated}\cite{babin2019analysis}\cite{chebrolu2021adaptive}.
-They are also easy to implement inside a non-linear least squares framework whereas the MC approaches are usually implemented as pre-processing step before the nonlinear least squares.
-Lastly, robust cost functions have been implemented in many state of the art lidar-SLAM packages like \cite{behley2018efficient}\cite{deschaud2021ct}\cite{pan2021mulls}.
+Point cloud registration is a popular problem for testing robust estimation techniques.
+Robust point cloud registration is a well-studied subject (\cite{yang2020teaser,zhou2016fast,lusk2021clipper,fu2021robust,bai2021pointdsc, choy2020deep, sun2021ransic, agamennoni2016point} to name a few) and is still an active research area.
+There are many different ways of approaching this problem.
+In the present paper, we are interested in the approach using robust cost functions similar to the approaches in \cite{zhou2016fast}\cite{barron2019general} \cite{yang2020graduated}\cite{babin2019analysis}\cite{chebrolu2021adaptive}.
+The advantage of these methods is that they are easy to implement inside a non-linear least squares framework unlike MC approaches which are usually implemented as pre-processing step before the nonlinear least squares.
+Robust cost functions have also been implemented in many state of the art LiDAR-SLAM packages like \cite{behley2018efficient}\cite{deschaud2021ct}\cite{pan2021mulls}.